 Talking to people who have misguided and hurtful ideas about any group of people is difficult for me.
 It pains me to be in conflict with another beautiful and valuable person.
 Often, I’m tempted to make compromises about the truth — out of love for them.
 I want to soothe their pain!
 I want to agree with them and make them feel better!
 But I know that love for other people must be more than a fleeting good feeling.
 Often it requires choosing my words carefully so as to help them find the truth.
 It takes more to love people in conversation than to care about them; it also requires exercising caution and wisdom and studying in advance to be prepared.
 I want to talk with people who disagree with me as friends walking arm-in-arm toward the truth with open minds.”

 Alicia is from Albuquerque, New Mexico.
-She is preparing to graduate in May 2019 with a bachelor’s degree in Human Dimensions of Organizations and a minor in Business Foundations from the University of Texas at Austin.
-She is the Project Manager for the Central Texas Coalition for Life and previously served as president for Horns for Life.
+She has a bachelor’s degree in Human Dimensions of Organizations and a minor in Business Foundations from the University of Texas at Austin.
+She previously served as the Project Manager for the Central Texas Coalition for Life and as president for Horns for Life.

 “I’ve always enjoyed things like math and philosophy.
 I think we all have a duty to engage with the world and work to improve it, but I’m most comfortable when I’m engaging with concepts and ideas.
 I’m especially drawn to the pro-life movement because it involves both!